 Writing Letters to the Editor and Op-Eds

-While writing to your elected official about an issue, or calling their office can be an effective way of communicating your position, there are other ways to develop support for your issue.
+While writing or calling your elected official about an issue can be an effective way of communicating your position, there are other ways to develop support for your issue.
 One way is to send a message for the “letters to the editor” section of your local newspaper.
-Another way is to write an article for the newspaper’s opinion page, called an “op-ed.'
+Another way is to write an article for the newspaper’s opinion page, called an “op-ed."
 Op-eds typically appear on the page facing the newspaper’s own editorials.

 These guidelines are not meant to be viewed as universal, because all papers have different rules, but they are good protocols to keep in mind.